5/9/2019

 Injury Symptoms and Impact on Crop

-• Crop injury symptoms are primarily the result of larval root feeding.
+• Crop injury in corn and soybean is primarily the result of larval root feeding.
 Symptoms closely resemble root feeding by other grub pests including annual and biennial white grubs and Japanese beetles in the spring.

-• Larval feeding removes root hairs and may damage the mesocotyl between the seed and the main root system.
+• Larval feeding removes root hairs and may damage the mesocotyl between the seed and the main root system of corn.
 This reduces early vigor until the affected plants can regrow an adequate root system.

 • Aboveground symptoms are often not visible until feeding has already been underway for several days.